graceedev/the-cymraeg-challenge-msp2/README.md

 ### Performance Testing

+Please see lighthouse-mob.png for evidence of Lighthouse Testing.
+The website scored the following: Performance = 100, Accessibility = 100, Best Practices = 93, SEO = 91.

 ### User Stories
-* Users who are learning Welsh and want to consolidate their skills Incidental Welsh words used in the how-to text are provided in italics as expected for translations into a language, while the English version is in bold above.
+#### Users who are learning Welsh and want to consolidate their skills
+Incidental Welsh words used in the how-to text are provided in italics as expected for translations into a language, while the English version is in bold above.
 The game provides visual cues as to whether your guess is correct or incorrect.
 If it is incorrect, the card will return to its pre-click state.
-If it is correct, the card will dissapear and the score will increase.
+If it is correct, the card will turn green, remain on screen and the score will increase.
 If all the cards have dissapeared, the game will end and a congratulations message will appear.
+The congratulations message also contains incidental welsh with translation.
+There is a translation table below with the words covered in the previous game so learners can consolidate their skills.
+Learners are then prompted to play again, with a new set of words.
+A running score at the bottom of the page shows the accumulated score over multiple games, so learners can set their own goals to earn as many points as possible.

-* Users who want a fun game to kill some time
+#### Users who want a fun game to kill some time
 The play button is located in a central eye-catching position on the page to start the game immediately.
 A 'how to play' button is located on the top right of the page and is available at any time.
 When clicked it provides information as to how to play the game, which is clear and concise.
 The game has reactive elements, such as the cards expanding on hover and the background of the cards changing when clicked on to provide visual interest.
-There is a score at the bottom to reward the user with correct guesses.
+There is a score at the bottom to reward the user with correct guesses and playing multiple games.
+The game ends with a congratulations message which also provides a button to start a new game with a new set of words.
+Cards are always in a random order.

 ### Deployment

 ### Credits

+Thank you to my mentor Brian for his continued support during this course.
+Thank you to John the tutor for his input and patience during this project.